The application is composed of eight sections:

 Financial considerations do not play a part in our evaluations, and applicants should not include a budget in the statement of plans.
 When candidates are selected as Fellows, they are then asked to submit budget information for their projects.

-In making our inquiries on your behalf, we send each person you name as reference only a copy of your statement of plans; therefore, the statement of plans you submit must be self-contained.
+In making our inquiries on your behalf, we send each person named as reference only a copy of your statement of plans; therefore, the statement of plans you submit must be self-contained.